slashback100/presence_simulation/README.md

 * After the simulation, choose to restore the states as they were before the start of ths simulation
 * You can choose to randomize the activation/deactivation of your entities.
 '0' to disable this behaviour, a positive number (representing a number of seconds) to activate the behaviour.
 A random number of seconds limited to this parameter is added to (or substracted from) the time the entity was actually switched on or off in your historical data.
 * You can choose to consider 'Unavailable' states as 'Off' state (needed for some devices that are unavailable instead of off)
+* You can choose a default brightness for lights (a number between 1 and 100)

 You can edit these configurations afterwards by clicking on Options in the integration screen.